jahid114/Interview_Preparation/Java/UpcastingDownCasting.md

 2. **Covariant Return Type**:

    * Covariant return types are related to **method overriding** in a subclass.
 They allow the return type of the overridden method to be more specific than the original return type in the superclass.
    * **Covariant return types** don't involve casting of objects, but they do allow you to return more specific types in subclass methods.
-This concept can be related to **upcasting** in the sense that the return type of a subclass method can be upcasted to its superclass type (i.e., the return type of `getAnimal()` in `Dog` is `Dog`, but it can be assigned to an `Animal` reference).
+This concept can be related to **upcasting** in the sense that the return type of a subclass method can be upcasted to its superclass type.

 ---